-QUESTIONER: My name is Corinna Karabetta, and in Matthew 12:39 and 40, the Pharisees asked Jesus for a sign, and he says, “No sign will be given to it except that of Jonah, the Prophet, as Jonah was in the whale three days and three nights, so will the Son of man be in the heart of the earth three days and three nights.”
-I was wondering what that meant and how it relates to Jonah; how Jesus is relating himself to Jonah.
+QUESTIONER: My name is Corrina Karabetta, and in Matthew 12:39 and 40, the Pharisees asked Jesus for a sign, and He says, “No sign will be given to it except that of Jonah, the prophet.
+As Jonah was in the whale three days and three nights, so will the Son of man be in the heart of the earth three days and three nights.”
+I was wondering what that meant and how it relates to Jonah, how Jesus is relating Himself to Jonah.

 JOHN: Well, first of all, those guys had had plenty of signs up to them.
-Really, their unbelief was inexcusable, and Jesus, essentially, is saying, “You’re not going to get any more signs, but one more sign, and the one more sign you’re going to get is the sign of a resurrection, and they hadn’t believed any of the other signs.
+Really, their unbelief was inexcusable, and Jesus, essentially, is saying, “You’re not going to get any more signs, but one more sign, and the one more sign you’re going to get is the sign of a resurrection.
+They hadn’t believed any of the other signs.
 Is that Matthew 14?

-QUESTIONER: My name is Evvie, and my question is going to be a lot easier to answer than some of these.
+QUESTIONER: My name is Evvie, and my question is going to be a lot easier to answer than some of the others, I think.

-QUESTIONER: When the children of Israel were in the desert complaining about the Mana and begging for meat, as I understand it, they had been eating meat since the flood.
-Why did they not eat?
-They had their flocks and herds there with them that they came out with.
+QUESTIONER: When the children of Israel were in the desert, complaining about the manna and begging for meat, as I understand it, they had been eating meat since the flood.
+Why did they not eat - they had their flocks and herds there with them that they came out with.
 Why did they not eat that meat?

-JOHN: Well, yeah, whatever they had was long gone, obviously, and would have perhaps been long gone very early because they had no other resource; I mean, when you’re traveling like that and you have nothing.
-You have no crops; you’re not planting; you’re migrating.
-Whenever it was there, it was eaten fairly rapidly, and then the Lord began to forgive them, as we would remember Mana, the supply for them, and they wanted meat, and so the Lord provided that for them.
+JOHN: Well, yeah, whatever they had was long gone, obviously, and would have perhaps been long gone very early because they had no other resource.
+I mean when you’re traveling like that and you have no - you have nothing.
+You have no crops, you’re not planting, you’re migrating.
+I mean whatever was there was eaten fairly rapidly, and then the Lord began to give them, as we remember, manna to supply for them and they wanted meat, and so the Lord provided that for them.
 Okay?

-JOHN: Well, I think the answer to that is I’d have to see it to know whether I felt it was something I want to support, but it’s now available in a video?
+JOHN: Well, I think the answer to that is I’d have to see it to know, you know, whether I felt it was something I want to support, but it’s now available in a video?
 I need to get that video and look at it.
-Many years ago, there was another video that was done on the Rapture.
+Many years ago, there was another video that was done on the rapture.
 I forget the name of it.

 QUESTIONER: Thief in the Night?

-QUESTIONER: Well, I didn’t know if you felt that it was something that was beneficial to other people.
-Would the church be able to put flyers up and that -
+QUESTIONER: Well, I didn’t know if, you know, if you -- if you viewed it and you felt that it was something that was beneficial to other people, would the church be able to put flyers up and that -

-JOHN: I'm not sure.
+JOHN: Yeah, I mean if we thought it was something beneficial, sure, we might even - we don’t carry a lot of videos here, but it might be something that if everybody feels is good, we would certainly want to promote, yeah.
+I’m not sure.
 We have a number of videos in the library.
 Sometimes, you can check them out.
 I’m sure something like this could end up in the library, a number of them there for families to check out if you’d like to use them.
-Yes?

 QUESTIONER: How many verses out of the Bible have you memorized?